gyll/xfce-evolution/README.md

 The Xfce Evolution theme attempts to rid the Xfce desktop of visual distractions by providing a consistent look (buttons, scrollbars, menus, etc) across older and newer applications (Gtk2/3, Qt4/5, wxWidgets2/3).

-Maintenance for this theme has been discontinued, the followup theme is <a href="https://github.com/gyll/classiclooks/">Xfce ClassicLooks<a/>
+Effective October 2019, maintenance for this theme has been discontinued; the followup theme is <a href="https://github.com/gyll/classiclooks/">Xfce ClassicLooks<a/>

 <img src="https://a.fsdn.com/con/app/proj/xfce-evolution/screenshots/xfce-evolution-6.0.0_d-1857.png/max/max/1">